 👉 Try this: Test your instrument on one person (a friend, colleague, or even yourself).
 Where do they get confused?
 Where do they give answers that aren’t useful?
 Is there a question you aren't asking but want to?
 Revise accordingly.

-The hardest part of collecting data isn’t just logistics—it’s starting.
-If you’re feeling too scattered:
+The hardest part of collecting data isn’t just logistics – it’s starting.
+If you’re feeling too scattered to start:

 Set a soft deadline for your first data point.
-(No more waiting for ‘the right time.’)
+(No more waiting for ‘the right time.’
+Pick a time (two weeks, one month, summer, etc) to get data down, even if it isn’t the data you expected or initially planned.)

 👉 Try this: Map out the process you envision for data collection.
 Make it fun!
 Does it look like the board for Candyland?
 Or more like the Upside Down?
 Which areas of the map are you most excited to visit?
 Which areas are you worried about approaching?
 Journal the feelings that are coming up and how you can use positive feelings to work through the negative feelings?
 (Are all the feelings negative...?
 Contact me to help you work through it!)

 Once data starts coming in, panic often sets in.
 Where do you even begin?
-Start with:
+What even is “data analysis”?
+Is it better to use a computer program or your human brain?
+Rather than stress about these questions, start by answering:

 Big-picture patterns: What themes or surprises stand out?